-If High Court Reverses Roe V. Wade, 22 States Likely To Ban Abortion
+If High Court Reverses Roe v.
+Wade, 22 States Likely To Ban Abortion

 The path to the Supreme Court

 Several major challenges to state abortion laws are already in the judicial pipeline.
-One of these will have to get to the Supreme Court to enable a majority to overturn Roe v.
-Wade.
+One of these will have to get to the Supreme Court to enable a majority to overturn Roe.

-"It's not a question of if, it's a question of what or when," says Sarah Lipton-Lubet, vice president for reproductive health and rights at the National Partnership for Women and Families.
+"It's not a question of if; it's a question of what or when," says Sarah Lipton-Lubet, vice president for reproductive health and rights at the National Partnership for Women and Families.

 The cases fall into three major categories.

-The first — and most likely type to result in the court taking a broad look at Roe v.
-Wade — are "gestational" bans that seek to restrict abortion at a certain point in pregnancy, says Lipton-Lubet.
+The first — and most likely type to result in the court taking a broad look at Roe — are "gestational" bans that seek to restrict abortion at a certain point in pregnancy, says Lipton-Lubet.

 Mississippi has a 15-week ban, currently being challenged in federal court.
 Louisiana enacted a similar ban, but it would take effect only if Mississippi's law is upheld.
 Iowa earlier this spring passed a six-week ban, although that is being challenged in state court, not federal, under the Iowa Constitution.